gitrrm/Buddypress-Gamipress-Customization/README.md

 # Buddypress & Gamipress Customization
-#This is simple theme and functionalities created to enhance the functionalities
+# A custom theme to add some customized features to Gammipress & BuddyPress plugins